gmac/graphql-stitching-ruby/docs/README.md

 - [Request](./request.md) - prepares a requested GraphQL document and variables for stitching.
 - [Planner](./planner.md) - builds a cacheable query plan for a request document.
 - [Executor](./executor.md) - executes a query plan with given request variables.

+Additional topics:

+- [Stitching mechanics](./mechanics.md) - learn more about building for stitching.